ParchmentMC/Website/docs/mappings.md

           public Level getLevel() { return this.level; }
           ```

-          The knowledge of what the getter returns is immediately inferrable from the code and the getter name.
+          The knowledge of what the getter returns can be inferred immediately from the code and the getter name.
           {:.small-text}

 1. **Do not use the following javadoc tags:** `@author`, `@since`, `@param`.
-    - Due to the nature of the mapping data being made for Minecraft, a game made by Mojang Studios, it is inapproriate
+    - Due to the nature of the mapping data being made for Minecraft, a game made by Mojang Studios, it is inappropriate
       to use the `@author` to mark the contributor for that javadoc.
-    - Because of the dynamic nature of the game code, it would be difficult to determine and maintain the approriate
+    - Because of the dynamic nature of the game code, it would be difficult to determine and maintain the appropriate
       `@since` tags for javadocs.
     - Parameter javadocs should be specified at the parameter level.
 It is up to consumers of the mapping data to insert
       `@param` entries for each named and documented parameter.